jodymgustafson/mezcal/readme.md

 - "define": Defines a new function
 - "let": Defines a new variable
-- "const": Defines a constant value
 - "if", "then", "else": Boolean logic
+- "begin", "end": Block operators
 - "error": Throws an error
 - "return": Returns a value from a function
 - "input": Gets input from the user